Welcome to the

 My last drink was on ____________.

-Join me in a moment of silence for those who are struggling with alcoholism...
+Join me in a moment of silence for those who are affected with alcoholism...

 Amen.